terminusdb/terminusdb-client-js/docs/api/accessControl.js.md

 ### createOrganization
 #### accessControl.createOrganization(orgName) ⇒ <code>Promise</code>
 Any user can create their own organization.
+IMPORTANT This does not work with the API-TOKEN.

 **Returns**: <code>Promise</code> - A promise that returns the call response object, or an Error if rejected.